 A few of the institutions accredited by the Coarc are as given below.

-Respiratory programs are accredited by the Co-arc.
-The quality of a medical professional is in a way related to the accreditation of the program that he has attended.
-Training on High-quality services is provided in a professional, service-oriented, collaborative, integral, accountable, transparent and excellent manner in a Co-arc accredited program.
-Hence it is really essential to ensure that the respiratory education programs are offered with quality.
+Collaborative, integral, accountable, transparent, and excellent manner in a Co-arc accredited program.
+Hence it is essential to ensure that the respiratory education programs offered with quality.

 No Co-arc accredits institutions located only within the United States.